RocketRobC/toy_robot_1/README.md

 To install the required Gems please run `bundle install`.

 ### Operation Instructions
-To run this application from the command line you will need to run the driver.rb file and pass in a command file as an argument.
+To run this application from the command line you will need to run the robot_starter.rb file and pass in a command file as an argument.

-`$ ruby driver.rb commands.txt`
+`$ ruby robot_starter.rb commands.txt`

 The contents of the commands file needs to follow the following format